- Must visit

 Discover the best of Charleston — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Charleston trip today.

-Often called America's first museum, it covers Charleston and Lowcountry history through natural history, decorative arts, and local archaeology collections.
+Founded in 1773 and often called America’s first museum, it covers Charleston history, decorative arts, and natural history.

-A Lowcountry classic of shrimp over creamy grits, often finished with gravy, bacon, or sausage.
-It is one of Charleston's signature dishes.
+A Lowcountry classic of sautéed shrimp served over creamy grits, often with bacon or gravy.
+It is one of Charleston’s signature dishes and widely associated with the city’s food culture.

 Find answers to the most common questions about traveling from Pooler, GA to Charleston, SC by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Charleston, SC, this guide helps you travel smarter and with confidence.